MicrosoftDocs/altspace-vr/altspace-vr/overview.md

 AltspaceVR allows large groups of individuals to be co-present in a single space.
 [FrontRow](faqs/scaling-audiences.md) technology provides audience-scaling into the thousands.

 >[!Note]
 >we are making changes to AltspaceVR to improve safety and continue to focus the platform as an event-based community space.
 These changes will help users better connect with those with shared common interests.
-We ensure AltspaceVR users that their spaces and the people they encounter are appropriate for their age groups.
+For AltspaceVR users, we ensure their spaces and the people they encounter are appropriate for their age groups.
 In general, we are making Altspace an event-based community space.

 ## Virtual reality events